 A brand-new take on "renting" one's apartment?

-Take a company like Livefeather, for instance, whose platform subscribers can browse through a who’s-who list of name-brand furniture companies including the likes of West Elm, Jaybird and Casper.
-Whether it’s a tree-stump side table for $15/month or an elegant sectional sofa for $72/month, Livefeather’s a safe bet for Gen Zers who don’t harbor any illusions they’ll be living in their first-ever studio apartments for the rest of their lives.
-What's more, Livefeather's flexibility is just right for Gen Zs, who can renew, swap, buy or return their furniture when their flexible-length plan is up.
+Take a company like Feather, for instance, whose platform subscribers can browse through a who’s-who list of name-brand furniture companies including the likes of West Elm, Joybird and Casper.
+Whether it’s a tree-stump side table for $15/month or an elegant sectional sofa for $72/month, Feather’s a safe bet for Gen Zers who don’t harbor any illusions they’ll be living in their first-ever studio apartments for the rest of their lives.
+What's more, Feather's flexibility is just right for Gen Zs, who can renew, swap, buy or return their furniture when their flexible-length plan is up.

 Larger companies like IKEA are getting into the “furniture sharing” business mindset, too.
 As they just announced, the Swedish home furnishings giant is conducting a trial run for a furniture rental program in Switzerland.
 Not only does IKEA see a huge profit potential in furniture renting, it also sees a positive environmental impact.
 Indeed, adopting a “full-circle,” reusable model for its furniture is set to play a key part in IKEA’s plan to reduce its climate footprint by roughly 15 percent by the year 2030.